vilas1999/DirStruct/README.md

  Sample Tree

 ### Time analysis of algorithms
 The implemented algorithms takes linear time for tree-traversal for given node and path.
-O(n) is time complexity of traversal, where n is number of nodes in tree.
+O(n) is time complexity of insertion, where n is number of nodes in tree.
 Since Inserion of a node to a tree is a contstant time task once it is in desired node, O(n) is also the complexity of traversal.
 Searching and checking existence is implemented as Recursive function whose time complexity remains as O(n)